Mark Webber (racing driver): Williams (2005–2006)

 Webber replaced the Toyota-bound Ralf Schumacher at Williams, and was joined by Nick Heidfeld for most of the season and Pizzonia for the final five races following injury to Heidfeld.
 The Williams FW27 car was aerodynamically poor due to incorrectly calibrated wind tunnels, lacked race speed and was poor starting, seeing him lose positions after qualifying well.
 In a pre-season test session in mid-February, he sustained a broken left-side rib and damaged rib cartilage when he did not exercise correctly prior to driving.
 In the first two races of the season he competed on painkillers prescribed to him by FIA medical director Gary Hartstein to manage the pain from these injuries.
 Webber finished third in Monaco for his first F1 podium finish and tallied points in ten races in 2005.
 His best start was second in Spain and qualified within the top five in the first seven rounds.
-Webber was involved in five race collisions and burnt his right hip in France due to heat generated by an failed external electronics box penetrating his car's cockpit.
+Webber was involved in five race collisions and burnt his right hip in France due to heat generated by a failed external electronics box penetrating his car's cockpit.
 He was 10th in the Drivers' Championship with 36 points, admitting that his reputation faltered.
 Webber out-qualified Heidfeld nine times, beat him six times and out-qualifying Pizzonia five times that season.